-- the direct or indirect acquisition of beneficial ownership of more than 50% of the total combined voting power of the Company's securities by a person or group of persons pursuant to a transaction or series of transactions (other than through an offering of the Company's common stock to the general public through a registration statement filed with the SEC); - during any consecutive two year period, the people who constitute the Board of Directors (together with any new director whose election by the Board or the Company's stockholders was approved by at least two thirds of the directors still in office who were directors at the beginning of the two year period or whose election was previously so approved) cease to constitute a majority of the Board of Directors; - the consummation by the Company of a merger or consolidation which merger or consolidation results in (a) the holders of voting securities of the Company outstanding immediately before such merger or consolidation failing to continue to represent (either by remaining outstanding or being converted into voting securities of the surviving entity) more than 50% of the combined voting power of the then outstanding voting securities of the corporation or entity resulting from or surviving such merger or consolidation or (b) individuals who are directors of the Company just prior to such merger or consolidation not constituting more than 50% of the members of the Board of Directors of the surviving entity or corporation immediately after the consummation of such merger or consolidation; or - all or substantially all of the assets of the Company and its subsidiaries are, in any transaction or series of transactions, sold or otherwise disposed of (or consummation of any transaction, or series of related transactions, having similar effect), other than to an affiliate.
+- the direct or indirect acquisition of beneficial ownership of more than 50% of the total combined voting power of the Company's securities by a person or group of persons pursuant to a transaction or series of transactions (other than through an offering of the Company's common stock to the general public through a registration statement filed with the SEC); - during any consecutive two year period, the people who constitute the Board of Directors (together with any new director whose election by the Board or the Company's stockholders was approved by at least two thirds of the directors still in office who were directors at the beginning of the two year period or whose election was previously so approved) cease to constitute a majority of the Board of Directors;

+- the consummation by the Company of a merger or consolidation which merger or consolidation results in (i) the holders of voting securities of the Company outstanding immediately before such merger or consolidation failing to continue to represent (either by remaining outstanding or being converted into voting securities of the surviving entity) more than 50% of the combined voting power of the then outstanding voting securities of the corporation or entity resulting from or surviving such merger or consolidation or (ii) individuals who are directors of the Company just prior to such merger or consolidation not constituting more than 50% of the members of the Board of Directors of the surviving entity or corporation immediately after the consummation of such merger or consolidation; or - all or substantially all of the assets of the Company and its subsidiaries are, in any transaction or series of transactions, sold or otherwise disposed of (or consummation of any transaction, or series of related transactions, having similar effect), other than to an affiliate.

-For each of our executives, including the NEOs, in the event of a termination of employment within three months before or 12 months following a change in control, the severance payment will include amounts equal to the following:
+For each of our executives, including the NEOs, in the event of a change in control in which the successor company fails to offer the executive an equivalent position in the successor company or fails to assume the Company's obligations under the executive's employment agreement, the severance payment will include amounts equal to the following:

-- 24 months of the executive's annual base salary payable in a lump sump within 30 days of the date of termination of employment; - 200% of the executive's target annual bonus for the fiscal year in which the termination occurs payable in a lump sump within 30 days of the date of termination of employment; and - a 24-month health benefit equivalent.
+- 24 months of the executive's annual base salary payable in a lump sum within 30 days of the date of termination of employment; - 200% of the executive's target annual bonus for the fiscal year in which the termination occurs payable in a lump sum within 30 days of the date of termination of employment; and - a 24-month health benefit equivalent.